 Oi Polloi is an ecommerce website that uses a variety of vibrant colors to draw customers into their store.
 Initially, their color scheme might seem chaotic, but the variety is intentional: it represents the wide range of brands available in their shop.

 If your website isn’t getting the traction you want, there’s a good chance color is part of your problem.
-Take the time to really understand what you want people to feel when they enter your website, then build a new design that uses colors chosen to evoke those feelings.
+Take the time to really understand what you want people to feel when they enter your website, then create a new design that uses colors chosen to evoke those feelings.

 Don’t forget to join our crash course on speeding up your WordPress site.
 With some simple fixes, you can reduce your loading time by even 50-80%: